 TeleJiM helpline of the JiM Foundation

-Volunteers support our activities and work with us every day to build a better world for people with autism.
+Volunteers support our activities and work with us every day to build a better world for autistic people.
 They provide regular assistance during education and therapy activities and are involved in various initiatives.
 One of the forms of volunteer activity is the “JiM Volunteer Work.
-Poland” programme, where the volunteers help the families of people with autism and adult people with the spectrum who request such assistance in their towns.
+Poland” programme, where the volunteers help the families of autistic people and adult people with the spectrum who request such assistance in their towns.

-The Quiet Hours initiative is designed to make shopping easier to people on the spectrum and to raise the public awareness of autism.
-It involves our collaboration with chain stores that introduce measures designed to cater to the needs of people with autism, including, in particular, preparing a map of the place, reducing the noise and illuminance level at specific times and providing a priority cash register for people with autism.
+The Quiet Hours initiative is designed to make shopping easier to autistic people and to raise the public awareness of autism.
+It involves our collaboration with chain stores that introduce measures designed to cater to the needs of autistic people, including, in particular, preparing a map of the place, reducing the noise and illuminance level at specific times and providing a priority cash register for autistic people.
 All this is meant to make the shopping experience more friendly to people with sensory hypersensitivity.

 Light It Up Blue, Poland